csps-efpc/csps-llm/README.md

 * Make sure you have NVidia's proprietary drivers installed for your GPU.
 * Make sure you have the CUDA toolkit installed.
 Typically `sudo apt install nvidia-cuda-toolkit`.

-Once you've got the prerequisites, reinstall the llama_cpp and stable_diffusion_cpp libraries with CUDA support:
+Once you've got the prerequisites, reinstall the llama_cpp and stable_diffusion_cpp libraries with CUDA support.
+This can take quite a while as the upstream project compiles custom CUDA kernels for each kind of layer:

 ```
 CMAKE_ARGS="-DGGML_CUDA=on -DSD_CUBLAS=on" ~/python/bin/pip install llama_cpp_python stable_diffusion_cpp_python --upgrade --force-reinstall --no-cache-dir